 The ESG performance is encapsulated within the ESG scorecard, which comprises objectives that are equally weighted across environmental and social criteria.
-The environmental criteria are tied to Comet's commitment to actively manage its Scope 1 and Scope 2 emissions through obtaining site certifications and aiming for a significant proportion of the company's total energy consumption to come from renewable sources.
-On the social side, the objectives are centered around enhancing employee well-being, as evidenced by the rate of voluntary turnover, and promoting diversity within leadership, specifically through achieving a balanced gender representation in management positions.
-Similar to financial metrics, specific threshold, target, and cap performance levels that are aligned with the company's strategic goals were set for each ESG objective by the Board of Directors following the NCC recommendations.
+The environmental criterion is tied to Comet's commitment to sourcing 80% of its total electricity consumption from clean electricity by 2025 and 100% by 2030.
+The definition of clean electricity and the calculation methodology of the share of clean electricity are presented within the Sustainability Report in the section "Basis of calculations and definitions".
+On the social side, the objectives are centered on enhancing employee well-being, as measured by the rate of voluntary turnover, and promoting diversity within leadership, specifically through achieving a balanced gender representation in management positions.
+Similar to financial metrics, specific threshold, target, and cap performance levels that are aligned with the company's strategic goals were set for each ESG objective by the Board of Directors, following the NCC recommendations.